scorpiocavalier/m5-1-redux--shopping-cart/README.md

 To review, a few things are happening here:

 - We import the reducer we just created
-- We create a new Redux store with that reducer, as well as some code to enable the Redux browser devtools
+- We create a new Redux store with that reducer, as well as some code to enable the Redux browser devtools.
 - We import `Provider` from the react-redux bindings, and pass it our new store.
 The `Provider` wraps around our entire application.

 Finally, create 1 more new file: `src/actions.js`.
 For now, it can remain empty.